 In the fall of 2013, Mt.
 Bachelor installed solar panels on the Nordic Lodge.
-These solar panels to date have generated 1.65 mWh, which offsets the entire electricity usage in the Nordic Lodge.
-With the amount of solar power generated annually, Mt.
-Bachelor believes the Nordic Lodge will be powered exclusively by solar during the 2015-2016 season.
+These solar panels to date have generated 24.2 mWh, which offsets the entire electricity usage in the Nordic Lodge.
+With the amount of solar power generated annually, the Nordic Lodge is powered exclusively by solar during the winter season.

 Recycling and reducing our carbon footprint